Size: 13 x 13 x 3.7 inches

 iRobot Roomba 675 review: Verdict

 There’s a lot to like about the iRobot Roomba 675.
-Though at $269 it’s not the cheapest entry-level robot vacuum—the $159 iLife V3s Pro holds that crown—the Roomba 675 includes advanced features like automatic dirt detection and Wi-Fi connectivity that are found on more expensive robot vacuums.
+Though at $249 it’s not at the top of our list of the best cheap robot vacuums — the $159 iLife V3s Pro holds that crown — but the Roomba 675 includes advanced features like automatic dirt detection and Wi-Fi connectivity that are found on more expensive robot vacuums.
 It’s a solid cleaner and offers good floor coverage considering that it’s a non-mapping robot.
 While we would opt for the Shark R85 or the V3s if you’re battling pet hair, the iRobot Roomba 675 is a solid choice for affordable automated vacuuming.